As an Amazon Associate, we earn from qualifying purchases. Affiliate links do not affect our ratings. Learn more.

 Here's what we look for:

-• Thoughtful formulas using fully natural or safe synthetic ingredients
+• Formulas using natural or synthetic ingredients that meet our standard

 • Minimal, necessary preservatives only